JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 ## Backend Next Steps

-- Priority 1: replace the current OAuth callback `?token=...` redirect with a backend-owned session flow.
-- Recommended sequence: OAuth callback validates the provider response, the backend creates a short-lived session or one-time exchange code, the backend sets an `httpOnly`, `Secure`, `SameSite` cookie, and the frontend reads session state from a dedicated auth endpoint instead of reading a bearer token from the URL.
-- Add `GET /api/auth/session` or `GET /api/auth/me` so the frontend can bootstrap auth state without reading a token from storage.
+- Priority 1 is now partially staged: the backend cookie-session primitives and session endpoints exist, but the frontend cutover and the default clean OAuth redirect are still pending.
+- Recommended cutover sequence: switch the frontend auth bootstrap to `GET /api/auth/session` or `GET /api/auth/me`, move OAuth starts to `?mode=session` or the dedicated session entrypoints, then change the backend default redirect mode to clean session redirect and retire the token-in-URL flow.
-- Add `POST /api/auth/logout` to clear the auth cookie server-side.
+- `POST /api/auth/logout` now exists to clear the auth cookie server-side.
-- If cookie auth is adopted, add CSRF protection for admin mutation routes such as upload, edit-set, delete-set, and delete-all.
+- If cookie auth becomes the primary live path for admin mutations such as upload, edit-set, delete-set, and delete-all, add CSRF protection for those credentialed state-changing routes.
 - Keep the backend role claim or equivalent server-side admin check as the source of truth; frontend role gating must remain cosmetic only.
 - Apply production security headers at the backend or platform edge: `Content-Security-Policy`, `Referrer-Policy`, `X-Content-Type-Options`, `Strict-Transport-Security`, and `Permissions-Policy` where appropriate.
 - Reconfirm CORS after the auth change so only the real frontend origins are allowed and credentialed requests are intentional.